mkulke/kubernetes/docs/admin/authorization.md

 ### Kubectl

 Kubectl uses the `/api` endpoint of api-server to negotiate client/server versions.
+To validate objects send to the API by create/update operations, kubectl queries certain swagger resources.
+For API version `v1` those would be `/swaggerapi/api/v1` & `/swaggerapi/experimental/v1`.

-When users, who are restricted by namespaces, should be able to use the kubectl client, `/api` has to be exempted from authorization checks via a `"nonResourcePath":"/api"` entry in the policy file (see example below).
+ When users, who are restricted by namespaces, should be able to use the kubectl client, `/api` has to be exempted from authorization checks via a `"nonResourcePath":"/api"` entry in the policy file.
+When those users are suppossed to create or update resources, additional policies for the swagger paths `"nonResourcePath":"/swaggerapi/api/v1"`, `"nonResourcePath":"/swaggerapi/experimental/v1"` (assuming `v1` is the API version being used) have to be added (see example below).

 ### Examples